McCache/McCache-for-Python/docs/CONTRIBUTING.md

   * We love it for we believe it makes the code more readable and we do not live in the 90s with small monitors.
 Characters that are butted together is harder to read.
 * Commas:
   * This is **not** English literature writing.
 A comma is use to introduce the next term.
 Therefore we have a space before the comma but no space after the comma.
 If there is no next term, you will not need a comma to separate the terms as depicted by the following railroad diagram:
-    * WIP: Waiting for [`mermaid`](https://mermaid.js.org/intro/) railroad diagram support.
+    * WIP: Waiting for [`mermaid`](https://github.com/mermaid-js/mermaid/issues/4252) railroad diagram support.
 * Vertical alignment:
   * We believe that vertical align make it easier on the eyes to pick out deltas.
 A multi jagged lines require the eyes and brain to perform a lot of scans and processing creating mental fatigue.

-For this project, do use follow the project precedence.
+For this project, do follow the project precedence.
 We expect you to run your changes through the `ruff` linter before you commit your changes.
 The `ruff` configurations are in the `pyproject.toml` file under the `[tool.ruff]` section.

 ## Entrypoint
 We recommend that you read the script [`start_mccache.py`](https://github.com/McCache/McCache-for-Python/blob/main/tests/unit/start_mccache.py) to see how this library is used.
 This script is used in the test harness to generate random cache activities in all the member in the test cluster.